 - who gather leaves from which eucalyptus or other oil is to be distilled.

-- carting primary products that the primary producer or another primary producer has produced
+- cart primary products the primary producer or another primary producer has produced

-- carting leaves which the primary producer or another primary producer has gathered and from which eucalyptus or some other oil is to be distilled
+- cart leaves gathered by the primary producer or another primary producer to distil and produce eucalyptus or other oils

-- carting goods of any kind for use in the primary producer's business or another primary producer's business, or in the primary producer's household or another primary producer's household
+- cart goods of any kind for the primary producer or another primary producer's business, or household

-- purposes connected with the clearing of land that the primary producer or another primary producer proposes to use for primary production.
+- clear land the primary producer or another primary producer proposes to use for primary production.